Year in Review - 2008

 CZM Regional Offices

 Coastal management at the local level is the bedrock of the CZM program, and CZM works closely with communities to ensure that local decision-making is based on sound coastal management principles.
 CZM serves as a liaison between federal and state programs and municipal authorities on key issues, coordinates regional environmental management initiatives, performs Federal Consistency Review, and provides technical assistance.
-CZM's regions are North Shore, Boston Harbor, South Shore, Cape Cod & Islands, and South Coastal—and the 2008 accomplishments for each region are provided below.
+CZM's regions are North Shore, Boston Harbor, South Shore, Cape Cod and Islands, and South Coastal—and the 2008 accomplishments for each region are provided below.

 North Shore (Salisbury to Revere)